Georgia 9-year-old girl survives being plowed into by car in front yard

 Breaking News Emails

-Surveillance video showed the harrowing moments the black sedan barrelled into LaDerihanna Holmes while she was playing outside of her Lithonia house on Friday with a friend.
+Surveillance video showed the harrowing moments the black sedan barreled into LaDerihanna Holmes while she was playing outside of her Lithonia house Friday with a friend.

-"I do not understand how she survived," said her family's attorney, L. Chris Stewart.
+"I do not understand how she survived," her family's attorney, L. Chris Stewart, said.

 Holmes' mother, Charlette Bolton, said LaDerihanna suffered a fractured skull and cuts on her scalp and shoulder, and her pelvic bone is broken in three places.
 LaDerihanna's friend was also hospitalized, but not seriously injured.